SamMartin92/tic-tac-to/README.md

 - Use a soft colour scheme and use a black font for certain non-game elements to contrast against the general theme.
 * ## User Stories:

+* ### First time users:
+- should immediately understand the purpose of the site from instructions section on the landing page.
+- should be able to intuitively navigate to the game of their choice.
+- should be able to understand the rules and how to play the game almost immediately having entered the game.

+* ### Returning users:
+- can expect to pass the time playing the same game they have previously.
+- can expect to see designs and images (such as the sad & happy images generated at the end of rounds).

 * ## Features:

 * ### Existing features: